Ramon L. Wright -- Orangeburg

+Visitation will be held from 1 to 7 p.m.
+Tuesday, Nov.
+23, at the funeral home.

-The family will not receive guest at the residence; however, condolences may be expressed to his father, Mr. Calvin Wright, at 803-534-6348 or Simmons Funeral Home and Crematory of Orangeburg.
+The family will not receive guests at the residence; however, condolences may be expressed to his father, Mr. Calvin Wright, at 803-534-6348 or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.